Operating Lease And Capital Lease

 The Shift in Accounting Standards: IFRS 16 and ASC 842

 IFRS 16 and ASC 842 have significantly simplified lease accounting.
 Under these standards, most leases are now treated as finance leases (the modern equivalent of capital leases) from the lessee's perspective.
-This means most lessees will recognize the right-of-use asset and the lease liability on their balance sheets, regardless of the specific terms of the lease agreement.
+Worth adding: this means most lessees will recognize the right-of-use asset and the lease liability on their balance sheets, regardless of the specific terms of the lease agreement.
 The lessor's accounting treatment remains more nuanced, depending on the type of lease.

 Practical Implications and Decision-Making